-Stitch now allows organizers of events and activities to mark attendance after the event has occurred, telling Stitch who attended the event, and who did not.
+Stitch allows organizers of in-person and virtual events and activities to mark attendance after the event has occurred, telling Stitch who attended the event, and who did not.

 Marking attendance is optional, but it's important for a couple of reasons: